History of Newark, New Jersey: 1900-1945

 Newark Airport opened in 1928 as the first major commercial airport to serve the New York metropolitan area, the first commercial airport in the United States and the first with a paved airstrip.
 Innovations continued at the airport when it became the site of the nation's first air traffic control tower and weather station in 1930 and the first passenger terminal in 1934.
-Amelia Earhart would dedicate the Newark Metropolitan Airport Building in 1935.
+Amelia Earhart dedicated the Newark Metropolitan Airport Building in 1935.
 The airport was the first in the United States to allow nighttime operations when it installed runway lights in 1952.

 New skyscrapers were being built every year with the two tallest in the city being the Art Deco National Newark Building built in 1931 and the Lefcourt-Newark Building built in 1930.
-The National Newark Building was the tallest in the state until 1989.
+The plaza behind the Lefcourt Building was the proposed site for a potential relocation of the New York Stock Exchange pitched by mayor Meyer C. Ellenstein (1933–1941) in 1933.
+The National Newark Building was the tallest in the state until it was surpassed by Exchange Place Center in Jersey City in 1989.
 In 1948, just after World War II, Newark hit its peak population of just under 450,000.
 The population also grew as immigrants from Southern and Eastern Europe settled there.
 Newark was the center of distinctive neighborhoods, including a large Eastern European Jewish community concentrated along Prince Street.